Examining personal digital devices at the Canadian border

 Reasons an officer might examine your personal digital device(s) include concerns regarding your:

-- admissibility and/or admissibility of your goods
+- admissibility or admissibility of your imported goods that may be controlled, regulated or prohibited

 - identity